curityio/javascript-oauth-assistant-spa/README.md

 ## Documentation

-The tutorial on [https://curity.io/resources/learn/oauth-assistant/](Javascript SPA using OAuth Assistant Library) explains how to run the sample and the configuration needed.
+The [Javascript SPA using OAuth Assistant Library](https://curity.io/resources/learn/oauth-assistant]) tutorial explains how to run the sample and the configuration settings needed.

 ## Licensing